ccdale/ccabin/README.md

 programs - strangely, the BBC don't block you downloading radio programs while the VPN is running.

+Now I can run the `pvr` script from cron in the middle of the night, knowing that it'll stop the VPN, download the programs and start the VPN when it completes, hurrah!

 ## unity-startup-windows.sh
 script that uses `xrandr` and `wmctrl` to work out the screen size and number of different workspaces on a Ubuntu Unity desktop.
 Unity doesn't